PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 #### print() vs logging

-For knowing when to use print of logging, just follow these rules:
+To choose between `print()` and logging:

-* if you need to show anything which is not part of the application life cycle, use logging
+* If you need to show anything that is not part of the application lifecycle, use logging.
-* if you need to show anything which is part of application life cycle, use print()

-There are cases where you might want to use both.

 Examples:
+    * The application connects to a database.
+    * The application exits with an error.
+Use logging with the error level.
+* If you need to show anything that is part of application lifecycle, use `print()`.
+Examples:

-* an application needs input from the user and it needs to give context on the request.
-Use print()
+    * The application needs input from the user and must give context for the request.
-* an application connects to a database.
-Use logging()
-* the application behaviour is to return a string to the user.
-Use print()
+    * The application returns a string to the user.
-* an application exits with an error.
-Use logging (with the error level)
+* There are cases where you might want to use both.
+Example:
-* an application needs to show life cycle stages.
-Use logging and print()
+    * The application needs to show lifecycle stages.

 ### Public vs Private vs Protected methods

-Python doesn't have a proper privacy model and there are no access modifiers like in C++ or Java.
-There are no truly protected or private attributes and anything can be publicly accessed.
-Conventions play a big role here and depending how you name methods, those can be either:
+Since Python has no truly protected or private attributes and anything can be publicly accessed, naming conventions play a big role in identifying method privacy levels:

-* public methods: they usually are the method for interacting with the object
+* Public methods: the usual method for interacting with the object; has no specific naming convention as far as privacy.
-* protected methods: method's name starts with a single underscore
+* Protected methods: the method's name starts with a single underscore.
-* private methods: method's name starts with a double underscore (and no trailing double underscore)
+* Private methods: the method's name starts with a double underscore (and has no trailing double underscore).

-Private methods' names are mangled to protect them from the clashes when inherited.
-Subclasses can define their own `__private()` method and these will not interfere with the same name on the parent class.

-Mangling is done by prepending any such name with an extra underscore and the class name (regardless of how the name is used or if it exists), effectively giving them a namespace.
-In the Parent class, any `__private` identifier is replaced by the name `_Parent__private`, while in the Child class the identifier is replaced by `_Child__private`, everywhere in the class definition.
+Private methods' names are mangled to protect them from clashes when inherited.
+Subclasses can define their own `__private()` method, and it will not interfere with the same name on the parent class.
+Mangling is done by prepending a name with an extra underscore and the class name (regardless of how the name is used or if it exists), effectively giving the method a namespace.
+In the Parent class, any `__private` identifier is replaced by the name `_Parent__private`, while in the Child class the identifier is replaced by `_Child__private` (in the entire class definition).

-Here an example:
+Exmaple:

 ```
 dierus01 at e108032-lin in /tmp$ cat c.py